 This building houses vital administrative support offices.
 These include alumni, institutional advancement, personnel, personal counseling, publications and public relations.
 The facility is within easy walking distance of the Porter Avenue campus and helps integrate the college into the surrounding neighborhood.

-NEW ACADEMIC CENTER (opening Fall 2001)
+NEW ACADEMIC CENTER (2001)

-The new 57,000 square-foot, five-story Academic Center will provide new state-of-the-art classrooms, laboratories, faculty offices and flexible space for future needs.
-It will provide students with an excellent new learning environment.
+The new 57,000 square-foot, five-story Academic Center provides new stateof-the-art classrooms, laboratories, faculty offices and flexible space for future needs.
+It is an excellent new learning environment for students.